-Network Exchange provides a secure, high speed, redundant, private network to connect your CenturyLink Cloud (CLC) environment to other environments.
-It is the preferred alternative to using the Internet or IPSec for customers needing to connect their CLC environments to other, non-CLC environments.
+Network Exchange provides a secure, high speed, redundant, private network to connect compute islands together to support hybrid IT.
+It is the preferred alternative to using the Internet or IPSec VPN for customers needing to connect their CenturyLink Cloud (CLC) environments to other, non-CLC environments.
 Network Exchange is ideal for your hybrid environment and applications as well as storage and backups.
-Network Exchange includes ease of setup and management via the CLC Portal, coupled with CLC network automation, and pre-deployed network infrastructure.
+Network Exchange includes ease of setup and management via the CLC Control Portal, coupled with CLC network automation, and pre-deployed network infrastructure.
 All with usage based, pay as you go billing.

 Q: How is Network Exchange secure?

 A: Network Exchange uses virtual routing to create routing environments specific to each customer.
 No global routing tables are used within the Network Exchange environment.
 There are also firewalls within CenturyLink Cloud accounts.
 In some cases, depending on the opposite endpoint, there may also be other firewalls.

 Q: Can anyone use Network Exchange?

 A: Anyone who already has or will create a CenturyLink Cloud account and has a valid endpoint to connect to.
 An example would be someone wanting to connect their CenturyLink Cloud VMs to their CenturyLink Dedicated Cloud Compute (DCC) environment.

 Q: Where do I go for support of Network Exchange?

 A: For additional information, questions, and support of the CLC Network Exchange UI, please refer to the Network Exchange product page for more information and links to resources.
 Questions and support requests should be emailed to [email protected]